dudeperf3ct/dudeperf3ct.github.io/_posts/2018-11-12-Buliding-machines-that-learn-and-think-like-people.md

 title:      Building machines that learn and think like people
 date:       2018-09-11 12:32:18
 summary:    Review of the paper building machines that learn and think like people
-categories: agi ml
+categories: agi review-paper
-published: false
+published: true
 ---

 <span class='saddlebrown'>The title itself should sufficient enough to spoil the fun about what the post is all about.</span>